 Multiple supplier options help ensure continuous service and give you more bargaining power, enabling you to negotiate better rates.

 Minor issues can add up to big disruptions during inflation.
 Rising supplier costs could mean late deliveries or subpar materials.
-The key is identifying risk early.
+The key is identifying risk early, including monitoring geopolitical factors and considering natural disasters as potential risks that can disrupt supply chains.
+Proactive planning and contingency measures are essential to minimize the impact of these events.

 Use simple tools like: